MSc in Cooperation and Development

-For his achievements, Nnaemeka was awarded a Green Talent in 2011.
-After his participation in the forum, he began researching solar powered cooling with his technical partners, the Institute for Air Handling and Refrigeration in Germany.
-His research led to the construction of a prototype solar powered cold room, specifically designed for smallholder farmers, wholesalers and retailers.
-Moreover, Nnaemeka is a farmer, innovator, leading social entrepreneur and has received more than 20 awards during his professional and academic career.
+After his participation in the forum, Nnaemeka began researching solar-powered cooling with his technical partners, the Institute for Air Handling and Refrigeration in Germany.
+His research led to the construction of a prototype for a solar-powered cold room, specifically designed for smallholder farmers, wholesalers and retailers.
+Moreover, Nnaemeka is a farmer, innovator, leading social entrepreneur, and has received more than 20 awards during his professional and academic career.

 2013 Laureate of the Yara Prize for Green Revolution, Japan

 2012 Niigata International Food Prize Laureate

 2011 Nigeria’s Young Person of the Year Award

 CV as submitted for the Green Talents award (2011):

 Research focus: communication on sustainable development practices for rural Nigerian farmers

 Named a “Young Leader” by the BMW Foundation in 2011, Nnaemeka Chidiebere Ikegwuonu is committed to helping farmers in southeast Nigeria improve their livelihoods while implementing agricultural practices that, for example, reduce soil degradation and conserve wood resources.
 He does so through the Smallholders Foundation he directs and with daily radio broadcasts to 250,000 subsistence farmers.

 The radio programs in the local Igbo language cover everything from crop production techniques and livestock density management to farm safety and rainwater harvesting.
 Through his work educating farmers and spreading practical information about sustainable farming techniques, Mr Ikegwuonu says he has helped farmers improve their household income from 1 dollar a day to 1.50 dollars per day.
 By introducing biodiversity conservation methods, he has also contributed to increased agricultural production of various crops, including maize, cassava and yam.